-My worst airline seat ever “award” goes to seat 38A on Korean Air’s 747-400.
+My worst airline seat ever “award” goes to seat 44A on Korean Air’s 747-400.
 I had this seat on a recent flight from Bangkok, Thailand (Bkk) to Seoul/Incheon, Korea (ICN).

 The really aggravating thing about this seat was that I had an aisle seat a little bit further up front in the economy section but traded it at check in for what the agent said was an exit row seat with more legroom.

-In fact, being next to the window in an exit row is good because the extra room attracts other passengers to stand there while waiting for the bathroom or just to stretch their legs.
+In fact, being next to the window in an exit row is good because the extra room attracts other passengers to stand in front of this row of seats while waiting for the bathroom or just to stretch their legs.
 The lower ceiling near the fuselage prevents people from standing there.
 So, unlike the middle and aisle seats in the exit row, there is never a hindrance to stretching out your legs.

 There was barely enough room to sit down with feet tucked under as much as possible.
 I had to take up some of the leg room of the passenger in the middle seat to stretch out my legs.

 To make matters worse, Korean Air puts the pouch for storing flight magazines, duty-free sales adverts and all the other printed material at shoulder level at this seat because there is no room for the pouch on the floor.

 There are no positives for this seat at all, but on the positive side for the flight I note that Korean Air did provide a dental kit and flimsy but useful slippers for every economy passenger.

 Also, while row 44 is next to the lavatories situated in the center of the plane, this is not as bothersome as it might be because Korean Air installs curtains that block the light and view.